maheshpaulj/NoteScape-2.0/ENHANCE_TEXT_FEATURE.md

 ## API Usage

-The feature uses the Gemini 1.5 Flash model with a carefully crafted prompt that:
+The feature uses the Gemini 2.5 flash model with a carefully crafted prompt that:
 - Preserves the original tone and voice
 - Focuses on grammar and clarity improvements
 - Returns only the enhanced text without explanations